 REGIONAL VICE-PRESIDENTS – VANCOUVER ISLAND

-This is Bill’s second term on the P.E.
-Bill was re-elected as regional vice-president.
-Bill became an HEU member in 2003.
-On his local executive, he’s currently a shop steward and senior trustee-elect.
-He is on the labour-management committee for Kardel local, and has served on his local’s OH&S committee.
-Bill has also served on the equal opportunities and environment P.E. subcommittees.
+This is Bill’s third term as regional vice-president.
+An HEU member since 2002, he’s currently chief shop steward of his local and previously senior trustee-elect, chair and shop steward.
+Bill is on the labour-management committee for Kardel local and has served on his local’s OH&S committee.
+He’s also served on the P.E. environment and equal opportunities subcommittees.